-GMR Energy (Mauritius) Limited is a private company limited by shares, incorporated in Mauritius on 27 February 2008, holds a Category 1 Global Business Licence under the Financial Services Act 2007 and is regulated by the Financial Services Commission.
+GMR Energy (Mauritius) Limited is a private company limited by shares, incorporated in Mauritius on 27 February 2008, holds a Global Business Licence under the Financial Services Act 2007 and is regulated by the Financial Services Commission.
 The Company's registered office is 6th Floor, Tower A, 1 CyberCity, Ebene, Republic of Mauritius.
-The financial statements of GMR Energy (Mauritius) Limited for the year ended 31 December 2019 were authorised for issue in accordance with a resolution of the Board of Directors on 14th May 2020.